109 University Square

-The School of Communication and the Arts sponsors trips to New York City and London, tours of theatres in neighboring cities, and participation in the American College Theatre Festival Region II.
+The School of Communication and the Arts sponsors trips to New York City, London, and Edinburgh; tours of theatres in neighboring cities; and participation in the American College Theatre Festival Region II, the United States Institute for Theatre Technology conference, and the Kennedy Center American College Theater Festival.

 BA Performance for Media and Stage students are provided opportunities to participate in regular audition processes, as well as studying stage combat, acting, voice and diction, improv, and movement.
 BA Theatre Design and Technology students are provided opportunities to participate in the pre-production and production process of the technical side of the Schuster Theatre main stage.
 Lighting, sound design, set construction, scenic painting and graphic design are integral elements for a large scale theatrical program.
 Theatre & Communication Arts students are offered opportunities in both performance and technical theatre as well as communication opportunities such as graphic design, radio, and speech.